beckzman/CMDBBoard/docs/USER_GUIDE.md

     -   **Pan**: Click and drag on the canvas to move around.
     -   **Drag Nodes**: You can manually reposition nodes by dragging them.

+### Filters & Search
+You can refine the graph to focus on specific items:
+-   **Search CI**: Type a name in the "Search CI" input.
+The graph will update to show only the matching CI(s) and their immediate neighbors.
+-   **Filter by CI Type**: Select a type (e.g., "Server") to show only items of that category.
+-   **Filter by Relation**: Select a relationship type (e.g., "runs_on") to show only specific connections.
+-   **Clear Filters**: Click the "Clear Filters" button to reset the view.

 ## Data Import/Export

 ### Importing Data